25 sound design tips and tricks you should start using today

 If you're looking to sculpt a unique sound, you can always layer several effects on top of each other.
 For example, there's no 'real' sound for extraterrestrial beasts, and it'd sound strange if you just used something like a pig sample.
 Resample, rerecord, rinse, and repeat until you've got something you're happy with.

 Need sound effects for your project?
 Don't sweat it.
-Check out our catalog of more than 90,000 sound effects below.
+Check out our catalog of more than 200,000 unique sound effects and variations below.

 12. Add transient sounds